SBA Loans for Startups

 Many startup companies rely solely on capital.
 The reason is, many individuals feel capital is the only way startups grow and expand.
 Over the course of three years, I witnessed hundreds of startup companies turn to venture capital and venture debt for capital.
-In my humble opinion, not every startup should pursue venture capital.
+In my humble opinion, not every startup is meant for venture capital.
 There may be better ways to seek out capital if you are an entrepreneur with a dream.
 For instance, if you operate a startup, the SBA loan program is available to you.
-There are several SBA loans for Startups that should be considered before pursuing venture capital.
+There are several SBA loans for startups to consider before pursuing venture capital.

-SBA loans are frequently used by established business, but there are specific advantages for startups that are worth considering.
+Established businesses frequently use SBA loans.
+However, there are specific advantages for startups that are worth considering.
 For example, the SBA guarantees 80.0% of an SBA loan for banks if the borrower defaults on payments.
-This guarantee, as part of the SBA program, incentivizes banks to consider funding business that are inherently riskier due to the lack of collateral, lack of established operating history, etc… For more information, see Advantages of SBA Loans.
+This guarantee, as part of the SBA program, incentivizes banks to consider funding businesses that are inherently riskier.
+This risk may be due to the lack of collateral, lack of established operating history, etc… For more information, see Advantages of SBA Loans.

 SBA 7(a) Loan

-The SBA 7(a) loan is one of the most versatile loans available and is used to fund startups, equipment and machinery purchases, partnership buy-outs, business acquisitions, etc. The maximum loan amount for the 7(a) loan is $5 million.
+The SBA 7(a) loan is one of the most versatile loans available.
+Individuals use it to fund startups, equipment and machinery purchases, partnership buy-outs, business acquisitions, etc… The maximum loan amount for the 7(a) loan is $5 million.
 Peak Business Valuation, business appraiser, provides hundreds of SBA business valuations for SBA 7(a) lenders across the country.
 We are happy to answer questions about getting an SBA business valuation.

 SBA 504 Loan

-An SBA 504 loan program provides an opportunity to buy or build owner-occupied commercial real estate.
-The bank funds a portion and a Community Development Corporation (CDC) funds the other or another a portion, along with a down payment from the borrower.
-Maximum loan amounts range from $5.0 million to $5.5 million, depending on the type of business or project.
+Next, the SBA 504 loan program provides an opportunity to buy or build owner-occupied commercial real estate.
+The bank funds a portion of the loan.
+And a Community Development Corporation (CDC) funds the other or another a portion, along with a down payment from the borrower.
+Maximum loan amounts range from $5.0 million to $5.5 million.
+This depends on the type of business or project.

 SBA CAPLine Loan

-An SBA CAPLine loan can meet your short-term cash flow and working capital needs, allowing you to transition between busy and slows seasons in cash flow.
-SBA CAPLines are best utilized when used as a revolving line of credit to make recurring payments or to prepare for unexpected expenses.
-Maximum CAPLine loan amount is $5 million.
+An SBA CAPLine loan can meet your short-term cash flow and working capital needs.
+This loan allows you to transition between busy and slow seasons of cash flow.
+An individual best uses an SBA CAPLine as a revolving line of credit to make recurring payments or to prepare for unexpected expenses.
+The maximum CAPLine loan amount is $5 million.
 Typically, the SBA CAPLine is offered in conjunction with SBA 7(a) loans and SBA 504 loans.
-However, SBA CAPLines can be issued as a standalone product.
+However, a lender can issue an SBA CAPLine as a standalone product.

 SBA Express Loan